 Overall, we consider King Maker potentially effective for natural male hormone support, primarily due to the vitamin and mineral ingredients.

-We don't currently recommend this supplement, because we consider the botanical blend to be poorly formulated, and due to the use of a phosphate additive.
+We don't currently recommend this supplement because we consider the botanical blend to be poorly formulated and has a phosphate additive.

 Extremely Strange Marketing Claims